RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 We used this technique in the [Lausanne-Sport eSports WS](https://github.com/Lausanne-eSports/api.els.team) to avoid querying to much the [Twitch API](https://dev.twitch.tv).

 Let's assume we need data from a third party API and we are limited to 60 queries per hour.
-This means we need to keep in the cache the data for at least one minute between each call.
+It means we need to keep in the cache the data for at least one minute between each call.

 ```js{9}
 const got = require('got') // https://www.npmjs.com/package/got